cognisant/Docs.DevelopmentProcess/README.md

 The original request will remain at the bottom of the Trello card in case we need to review it in future.
 This should not be modified.

 #### Bug Cards
 Some cards represent software defects rather than user stories.
-Descriptions of these cards follow a slightly different format in order to describe the steps necessary to reproduce the bug.
+Descriptions of these cards follow a slightly different format to describe the steps necessary to reproduce the bug.
 The sections are as follows:

 - **How to Reproduce** - any steps necessary to get the system into an appropriate state, followed by a description of the action which is not working as expected.
 - **Expected Behaviour** - what the user should see when taking the action described above.